mmjwsk/ParadarkTestAssignment/README.md

 ## Solution Details

 ### Damage Types and ammunition
 In completing the assignment I focused the most on the extensibility aspect of it - with designers in mind.
 The system allows for easy and seamless addition of new damage types and new damage resistances that can fill a distinct gameplay niche.
+Each new Damage Type can operate independantly from others or have interactions with them - everything is defined in a matter of few clicks.
 In order to demonstrate that, I added another damage type - Poison - following the design rules:
 - After a short delay (onset) rapidly depletes health by small values (to differentiate from Fire effect that depletes health every second by larger values, without the initial delay)
 - Can be stopped by Healing projectile (similarly to how Water stops Fire effect)